m-abrarali/Install-clojure-collector/README.md

 Once happy go ahead and click create stack.

-This will create a multi-az, load balanced and Auto Scaled tomcat8 web server with java.
-The collector is configured to span all Availability Zones in the region and is Auto-Scaled based on the CPU utilisation of the web servers.
+This will create a multi-az, load balanced and auto scaled tomcat web server with clojure.
+The collector is configured to span all availability zones in the region and is auto-scaled based on the CPU utilisation of the web servers.
 Notifications will be sent to the operator email address on scaling events.

 # HOW TO CONFIGURE INFRASTRUCTURE